 Identifying your colours via online resources isn’t as straightforward as it may seem (due to the fact we’re all unique and the 4-seasons system relies on us all fitting neatly into one of the descriptions).
 Looking at how your skin reacts to certain colours is a great indicator of your natural colouring, and if you’re warm or cool.

-If you’re a Warm Spring, you’ll find very dark, muted colours and cool, delicate tones look awful on you.
-Think of colours like deep burgundy or maroon, both may be warm, but lack the necessary vibrancy to lift your bright complexion.
-Then consider cool muted colours like powder blue and baby pink, the coolness of these colours are underwhelming and do not add to the brightness and required warmth that your complexion needs – making you look drained, tired and dull.
+If you’re a Warm Spring, you’ll find very dark, muted colours and cool, delicate tones that look awful on you.
+Think of colours like deep burgundy or maroon, both may be warm but lack the necessary vibrancy to lift your bright complexion.
+Then consider cool muted colours like powder blue and baby pink, the coolness of these colours is underwhelming and does not add to the brightness and required warmth that your complexion needs – making you look drained, tired and dull.

 Warm Spring worst colours